chromaui/learnstorybook.com/content/intro-to-storybook/react/es/screen.md

     },
   },
   /*
-   * Extiende el reducer para las acciones async
+   * Extends the reducer for the async actions
-   * Puedes leer más sobre esto en https://redux-toolkit.js.org/api/createAsyncThunk */
+   * You can read more about it at https://redux-toolkit.js.org/api/createAsyncThunk */
 +  extraReducers(builder) {
 +    builder